Compañía de Vinos Telmo Rodríguez

 TEL-moh roh-DREE-geth

 Compañía de Vinos Telmo Rodríguez is a Spanish wine project founded in 1994 by Telmo Rodríguez and his partner Pablo Eguzkiza to discover and make wine from great old vineyards across Spain's most historic but commercially overlooked regions.
-The project's headquarters is at Bodega Lanzaga in Lanciego (Rioja Alavesa), built in 2007, and the Las Beatas vineyard, restored across 15 years before its first wine in 2011, is the project's flagship Rioja site.
-Work spans Rioja, Ribera del Duero, Rueda, Valdeorras, Alicante, Toro, Málaga, Cigales, and Ávila.
+The project's headquarters is at Bodega Lanzaga in Lanciego (Rioja Alavesa), built in 2007, and the Las Beatas vineyard in Labastida, restored across fifteen years before its first wine in 2011, is the project's flagship Rioja site.
+Work spans Rioja, Toro, Ribera del Duero, Rueda, Valdeorras, Cebreros (Sierra de Gredos), Málaga, Cigales, Alicante, and Galicia.
+Telmo Rodríguez is also the co-leader of his family's Remelluri estate in Rioja Alavesa, where he returned with his sister Amaia in 2009 to take over from their father Jaime Rodríguez.

-- Work has spanned La Rioja, Ribera del Duero, Rueda, Valdeorras, Alicante, Toro, Málaga, Cigales, and Ávila over three decades
+- Work has spanned Rioja, Toro, Ribera del Duero, Rueda, Valdeorras, Cebreros (Sierra de Gredos), Málaga, Cigales, Alicante, and Galicia over three decades

-- Bodega Lanzaga, the project's first dedicated winery, was built in 2007 in Lanciego, Rioja Alavesa, after Telmo began buying old vineyards in the area in 1998
+- Bodega Lanzaga, the project's first dedicated winery, was built in 2007 in Lanciego, Rioja Alavesa, after Telmo began acquiring old vineyards in the area in 1998

-- Telmo Rodríguez has been the most prominent voice for having Rioja's greatest terroirs recognized and for returning to small-scale, traditional winemaking that expresses individual vineyard character
+- Telmo Rodríguez has been the most prominent voice for having Rioja's greatest terroirs recognized through the appellation's vineyard-classification framework and for returning to small-scale, traditional winemaking that expresses individual vineyard character

-Telmo Rodríguez grew up at Remelluri, his family's Rioja Alavesa estate, and worked there through the early 1990s.
-His decision in 1994 to leave the family business and launch Compañía de Vinos Telmo Rodríguez with his friend Pablo Eguzkiza was driven by a vision that the family business could not accommodate: to recover and make wine from the great old vineyards across Spain's historic but commercially overlooked regions, regions where rural depopulation and post-war agricultural rationalization had left ancient vineyards abandoned or producing unremarkable bulk wine.
-The new project would work outside the established appellation infrastructure, building wine identity around specific vineyards rather than around appellation-level marketing.
-Telmo eventually returned to lead Remelluri after his father's death, but the Compañía de Vinos has remained the more consequential project for his broader influence on Spanish wine.
+Telmo Rodríguez grew up at Remelluri, his family's Rioja Alavesa estate, where his father Jaime Rodríguez had purchased the ancient property in 1967 and begun making wine from the abandoned site.
+Telmo worked at Remelluri through the early 1990s before deciding in 1994 to launch Compañía de Vinos Telmo Rodríguez with his long-time partner Pablo Eguzkiza.
+The new project would work outside the established appellation infrastructure, building wine identity around specific vineyards rather than around appellation-level marketing, and would extend beyond Rioja into Spain's most historic but commercially overlooked regions where rural depopulation and post-war agricultural rationalization had left old vineyards abandoned or producing unremarkable bulk wine.
+Telmo eventually returned to lead Remelluri alongside his sister Amaia in 2009 after their father Jaime stepped back, but Compañía de Vinos has remained his separate project with Pablo and the more consequential one for his broader influence on Spanish wine.

-- 1994: Founded Compañía de Vinos Telmo Rodríguez with friend and partner Pablo Eguzkiza
+- 1994: Founded Compañía de Vinos Telmo Rodríguez with long-time partner Pablo Eguzkiza

-- Project's premise: recover and make wine from great old vineyards across Spain's commercially overlooked regions
+- Project premise: recover and bottle wine from great old vineyards across Spain's commercially overlooked regions

 From Rioja to Málaga

 The Compañía's work has spanned an unusually wide geographic footprint across three decades.
-Major projects have run in La Rioja, Ribera del Duero, Rueda, Valdeorras, Alicante, Toro, Málaga, Cigales, and Ávila, with each location chosen for its concentration of old vineyards on distinctive terroir.
-The Bodega Lanzaga project in Rioja, built in 2007 in Lanciego, became the first dedicated winery in the broader portfolio.
+Major projects have run in Rioja, Toro, Ribera del Duero, Rueda, Valdeorras, Cebreros in the Sierra de Gredos, Málaga, Cigales, Alicante, and Galicia, with each location chosen for its concentration of old vineyards on distinctive terroir.
+The Bodega Lanzaga project in Rioja Alavesa, with a dedicated winery built in 2007 in Lanciego, became the first purpose-built bodega in the broader portfolio.
 Telmo started buying old vineyards around Lanciego in 1998 while still working at his family winery, accumulating parcels for the eventual independent project.
-The estate's flagship Rioja site, Las Beatas, is a steep northwest-facing slope of cold sandy soil divided into eight terrace levels dating to the 7th century; Telmo and Pablo spent fifteen years restoring the vineyard before bottling the first wine from it in 2011.
+The flagship Rioja site, Las Beatas, sits in Labastida in the most northwestern part of Rioja Alavesa, where continental Miocene conglomerates are mixed with sandstone and outcrops of Tertiary marl.
+The vineyard covers 1.9 hectares across ten levels of terraces facing east, south, and northwest, with eight to nine local varieties planted, predominantly Tempranillo with Garnacha and small parts of Viura and other rare cultivars.
+Telmo and Pablo spent fifteen years restoring Las Beatas after acquiring the abandoned site in 1998, releasing the first wine in 2011 (approximately 500 bottles from the small old-vine harvest and roughly ten percent of young plantings).

-- Project work has spanned La Rioja, Ribera del Duero, Rueda, Valdeorras, Alicante, Toro, Málaga, Cigales, and Ávila
+- Project work has spanned Rioja, Toro, Ribera del Duero, Rueda, Valdeorras, Cebreros, Málaga, Cigales, Alicante, and Galicia

-- Bodega Lanzaga (Lanciego, Rioja Alavesa): first dedicated winery, built 2007; vineyard purchases began 1998
+- Bodega Lanzaga (Lanciego, Rioja Alavesa): first purpose-built winery, completed 2007; vineyard acquisitions began 1998

 Vineyard-First Philosophy